dhrubo55/personal-blog/content/posts/day-26-using-timertask-s-schedule-and-scheduleatfixedrate-to-check-uptime-and-keep-alive.md

         }
     }
 ```
 Here retryMethod is a method that takes a runnable and interval time and retry count to run the runnable using TimerTask and Timer's scheduleAtFixedRate.

+Furthermore here checkAvailability method takes an url and check if the url returns 200 thus getting a partial knowledge about if the site is up or down.